Kassala Sudan Travel Guide

 Responsible travel seeks to see that tourism revenue benefits local communities directly.

-No formal community-tourism projects based on are founded in Kassala.
-Direct engagement with local communities, when possible, needs careful and deference.
+No formal community-community-based tourism initiatives are founded in Kassala.
+Direct engagement with local communities, if possible, needs careful and deference.

 Formal fair trade or ethical shopping certifications are not common.
 Direct support for local economy is the main way to contribute.

 Be aware of the potential for exploitation, notably of children.
-Avoid activities that might be considered exploitative or contribute to harmful practices.
+Avoid activities that could be considered exploitative or contribute to harmful practices.

 Direct charitable giving to beggars can sometimes create dependency or attract intrusive attention.
 Consider supporting reputable local NGOs.